testing-cabal/testtools/doc/for-test-authors.rst

           Warnings(HasLength(1)))

-Deprecating something and making an assertion about the deprecation message is a very common test with which `the is_deprecated helper`_ can assist.
-For making more specific matches against warnings `warning_message`_ can construct a matcher that can be combined with `Warnings`_.
+Deprecating something and making an assertion about the deprecation message is a very common test with which `the IsDeprecated helper`_ can assist.
+For making more specific matches against warnings `WarningMessage`_ can construct a matcher that can be combined with `Warnings`_.